-COVID-19 has dramatically reduced travel, which has had an unprecedented adverse impact on the hotel industry.
-As a result, the COVID-19 pandemic has had, and is expected to continue to have, a significant adverse effect on the operating results of our hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on our business, financial performance and operating results.
-Since March 2020, we have experienced a significant decline in occupancy and revenues across our hotel properties, which we expect to continue for an indefinite period of time.
-Our hotel properties have operated at a property net operating loss since the outbreak of COVID-19, which has had an adverse impact on our results of operations and cash flow from operations.
-In addition, we have reduced certain services and amenities at our hotel properties.
-Although all of our hotel properties are currently open and operational, we may be required, or elect, to temporarily suspend operations at one or more of our hotel properties in the future depending on the length and severity of the COVID-19 pandemic and its related effects.
-If we suspend operations at a hotel property, we cannot give any assurance as to when operations at the property will be resumed at a full or reduced level.
+COVID-19 dramatically reduced travel, which had an unprecedented adverse impact on the hotel industry.
+As a result, the COVID-19 pandemic had a significant adverse effect on the operating results of our hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on our business, financial performance and operating results.
+Since March 2020, we experienced a significant decline in bookings, occupancy and revenues across our hotel properties, which we expect to continue for an indefinite period of time.
+Our hotel properties operated at a property net operating loss since the outbreak of COVID-19, which had an adverse impact on our results of operations and cash flow from operations.
+In addition, we reduced certain services and amenities at our hotel properties.
+Although all of our hotel properties are currently open and operational, we may be required, or elect, to temporarily suspend operations at one or more of our hotel properties in the future depending on the continued impact of COVID-19 and its related effects.
+If operations at any of our hotel properties are suspended, we cannot give any assurance as to when operations at such hotel properties will resume at a full or reduced level.